juntinyeh/aws-wafr-objective-helper/CONTEXT-HOW-TO.md

 12. Save the file change once you are done.

+13. Open the corresponding `objective-helper.*.json` under the `objective-helper/` folder, update the metadata accordingly.
+Refer to [Context metadata structure](#Context-metadata-structure) for details on supported syntax and structures.

+14. Save the file under `objective-helper.<language code>.json` name, replacing the <language code> with [ISO 639-1 Code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language.

-11. Run bellow commands to commit the change
+15. Run bellow commands to commit the change

      ```
      git add WAFR-Review-Helper.user.js